adamaviv/ic220-s19/units/unit_06.md

 Alternatively, if we were too add a new machine to the lab/cluster what do we improve?
 Just throughput, as we now have yet another machine to handle the jobs.
-It is possible to also improve latency, depending on the setting, but must likely, just throughput.
+It is possible to also improve latency, depending on the setting, but most likely, just throughput.

 ## Execution Time